bgd-labs/aave-proposals/src/20231010_AaveV3_Eth_EventsAip/EventsAip.md

 This proposal encompasses the following actions:

 - Initiate the swap 275,000 aEthDAI to GHO via the Aave Swap Contract
-- Initiate the swap 275,000 aEthUSTD to GHO via the Aave Swap Contract
+- Initiate the swap 275,000 aEthUSDT to GHO via the Aave Swap Contract
 - Transfer 550,000 GHO to receiver address

 ## References